w3c/sdw/bp/BP-exemplar-00003.md

-# Spatial Data on the Web Best Practice Exemplar
+# Spatial Data on the Web Best Practice Implementation Report

 ## Title
 Spatial Data on the Web Demonstrator for Cadastral and Topographic data in North-Rhine Westphalia